 Lessons are held in my home teaching room in central Bristol (BS3).
 I am near Bedminster railway station, and five minutes’ walk from major local bus routes.
 There is on-street parking and a small free public car park a short walk away, and I have a bicycle rack outside my house.

 Who do I teach?

 I am happy to teach children from the age of 6.
 Adult students are not just welcome but positively encouraged!
 I am also happy to work with any standard of player from beginner to experienced.

-I am happy to prepare pupils for either the ABRSM or Trinity syllabuses.
+I am happy to prepare pupils for the ABRSM, LCM or Trinity syllabuses.
 I will also discuss with you which exam board is more likely to suit you.

 I am available for recorder lessons Wednesday and Friday 10am – 7pm, and Saturday mornings 9.30am – 1pm.
 There may be other times available on other days – email me to check if you would like a time on a different day.